smatechnologies/ibm-i-agent-docs/docs/job-tracking/using.md

     embedded within a program.
 18. Note the LSAM Job Tracking Number that is reported when the job is intercepted.
     a.
-For batch jobs, this information may be viewed in the job\'s log or in the system operator (QSYSOPR) message queue.
+For batch jobs, this information may be viewed in the job's log or in the system operator (QSYSOPR) message queue.
     b.
 The LSAM Job Tracking Number, not the same as the IBM i job number, may be used with the LSAM command WRKTRKJOB to discover